 July 4, 2020

-We celebrate Independence Day with this open house event.
-There will be activities for all ages.
+We celebrate Independence Day with this event.
 Free parking and admission.

 2nd Anniversary Celebration

 Hosted by Fort Roberdeau and Raining Blue.

 Enjoy live music, refreshments, and an open-air concert and picnic feel as we celebrate two years and of astronomy education in Sinking Valley.
 Bring camp chairs or blankets to stake out your place beneath the stars as the skies grow dark.
 Back by popular demand, local band Raining Blue will serenade guests throughout the evening, while you make your way to outdoor telescope platforms, or venture inside the Mt.
 Lion Observatory to behold wonders impossible to see with the naked eye.

 A mid-summer event like no other, it’s an evening of music, friendship, and science you won’t want to miss.

 Women’s 18th century skills will be shared through living history demonstrations and hands-on activities.
 Discover the domestic skills women used to maintain the home.

 October 10, 2020